Rakesh-call/k8s/docker/module6-lab.md

 >
 >
 >
-> **The Goal:** You must design a highly secure, isolated multi-tier network.
-The Nginx proxy must sit on a public network tier.
-The database must sit on an isolated database network tier.
-The API worker must act as the secure bridge in the middle, talking to both tiers while keeping the database completely invisible to the web proxy.
+> **The Goal:** You must build an isolated, multi-tiered network bridge framework.
+The API Gateway will sit on a public tier.
+The Database will sit on a private tier.
+The Core Payment Engine will act as the protected network bridge in the middle.
+You will then use specialized network utilities to trace the exact path of the kernel packets to guarantee isolation.

 ---

 ## 🛠️ Interactive Sandbox Environment

-To complete this lab, you do not need to install anything locally.
-You can use the following cloud-based interactive terminal:
+To execute this production-grade verification workflow, launch the cloud sandbox terminal below:

 👉 **[Launch Interactive Ubuntu Sandbox on Killercoda](https://killercoda.com/playgrounds/scenario/ubuntu)**